Jacob Golladay

 Jacob Shall Golladay (January 19, 1819 – May 20, 1887) was a 19th-century politician from Kentucky.
 He served in the Kentucky House of Representatives and Senate, followed by two terms as a United States representative for the 3rd congressional district (1867 to 1870).
-His brother Edward Isaac Golladay also became an attorney and served as a US Congressman from Tennessee.
+His brother Edward Isaac Golladay also became an attorney and served as a U.S. congressman from Tennessee.

 Early life

 Jacob Golladay was born in 1819 in Lebanon, Tennessee.
 His father Isaac was a descendant of French Huguenots who emigrated to Virginia about 1700 from Germany after escaping religious persecution against Protestants in France.
 The spelling of the family name is likely an anglicised version of the French surname "Gallaudet".
 His mother was of German ancestry, with immigrant ancestors who arrived later in the 18th century.

 In 1815 the Golladay family moved to Lebanon, Tennessee, where both Jacob and his younger brother Edward were born.
 After attending public school, Jacob moved in 1838 to Logan County, Kentucky (later organized as Todd County), where he worked for seven years in a wholesale store.
 In 1845 he settled in Allensville, on the southern border of the state, where he started a practice as a lawyer.

 In 1846 Golladay married Elizabeth Cheatham, step-daughter of Prof. VV.
 K. Bolling, of Nashville, Tennessee, who became president of the American Medical Association.
 They had five children: Melissa, John Jacob, Archer, Bowling, and Elizabeth.
 Only Bowling survived to adulthood; he was educated at Vanderbilt University in Nashville.
 All of the children are buried beside their parents.